vpidev/t-sql-styleguide/README.md

 ###### [Style [S048](#style-s048)]

-- Non-adminstrators should not have direct update/delete/insert permissions to database
+- Non-administrators should not have direct update/delete/insert permissions to database

 *Why?* Prevents accidental / unintentional updates by novice users